 - Online students are required to log in to Blackboard frequently.
 Even if there is nothing due, I frequently post announcements and send emails with important information.
-Students who fail to meet this requirement may be dropped from the course with an X. - There is no on-campus attendance requirement for this course. - Be advised-I do not accept late work for any reason. - You cannot make up tests.
-You cannot make up assignments. - I strongly recommend that you access ("attend") our course daily Monday through Thursday to work on the week's assignments.
+Students who fail to meet this requirement may be dropped from the course with an X. - There is no on-campus attendance requirement for this course. - Be advised-I do not accept late work unless you have contacted me prior to the due date to receive approval. - You cannot make up tests after the due date has passed.
+You cannot make up assignments after the due date has passed. - I strongly recommend that you access ("attend") our course daily Monday through Thursday to work on the week's assignments.
 That way all you have to do on Fridays is turn in assignments.
 If you were attending a face-to-face class, you would spend an hour and fifteen minutes in class with me twice a week, and then you would have about six hours of homework to complete outside of class. - If you have not submitted any assignments by the 12th class day, your access to the course will be blocked and the Registrar's Office will remove you from my class roll. - To experience more success, do not procrastinate and attempt to complete a whole week's assignments the day (or night!) before they are due.